marcello3d/node-pagelets/Readme.md

-Pagelet Engine
+Pagelets
 ==============

-Pagelet is a node.js framework for describing web pages in terms of hierarchical fragments.
+Pagelets is a node.js framework for describing web pages in terms of realtime hierarchical fragments.

 Each pagelet consists of a URL route, a template, and a data source.

 There are three main modular components that orchestrate this:

-* The URL Router --- maps urls to pagelets
+* The Router --- maps urls to pagelets
-* The Data-Transport Layer --- connects the client to the server
+* The Transporter --- connects the client to the server
-* The Templating Engine --- maps data to HTML/DOM
+* The Templater --- maps data to HTML/DOM

 In addition, most apps will want:
-* A Data Model Engine
+* Realtime Models + Delta Operations
-* A Cache Control/Data Versioning Layer
+* Cache Control

-These work in conjunction with the Data-Transport layer to manage data efficiently.
+These would integrate into the Transporter layer to allow for streaming content.

 Each component consists of client-side and server-side code.
 They can be swapped out with a different implementation (as they are all very opinionated).

 API: EXPERIMENTAL
 ================

-URL Router
+The Router
 ----------
-The URL router allows you to map arbitrary URLs to pagelets.
+The router maps arbitrary URLs to pagelets.

 API:
 ```js

 ```

 Templating Engine